acend/argocd-basics-training/content/en/docs/06/application_sets_centris.md

 ---
-title: "6.2 Application Sets"
+title: "6.1 Application Sets"
-weight: 602
+weight: 601
-sectionnumber: 6.2
+sectionnumber: 6.1
-onlyWhenNot: techlab centris
+onlyWhen: centris
 ---

 With the ApplicationSet ArgoCD adds support for managing ArgoCD Application across a large number of clusters and environments.
 Plus it adds the capability of managing multitenant Kubernetes clusters.